NCols/Known-To-Medium/README.md

 By default, Medium creates post drafts.
 You still have to manually confirm publication.

-To directly publish the Medium post, use "-t public".
+To directly publish instead of creating a draft, use "-t public".

 You're ready to go!